zy4/akka-ipp/README.md

 // Getting the printer attributes

+val attrs: Future[Response.GetPrinterAttributesResponse]
-val attrs = client.printerAttributes(config) // returns the Future of a response object
+  = client.printerAttributes(config) // returns the Future of a response object

 // Printing